 5) Sponsoring Minority-targeted Events and Programs

 Sponsoring minority events and programs is not only a great way to increase diversity in tech but also attract many good candidates.
-Sponsoring events like Women in Tech, Girl Geek Dinners or collaborating with local meet-up groups is a great way to attract potential new candidates who can’t be found on job boards.
+Sponsoring events like Women in Tech, or collaborating with local meet-up groups is a great way to attract potential new candidates who can’t be found on job boards.
 Another great way to project diverse-friendly image is by sponsoring hackathons or coding challenges at various college campuses around the USA.

 Diversity in tech starts with the right frame of mind and an achievable plan with the right resources.
 Before you start anything, make sure your organization is trained to understand issues like workplace diversity, discrimination, equality at work and much more.
 Only when there is basic knowledge about the topic at the grassroots level can a significant change take place in the schema of things.